 Non-voter process

-If you do not provide a valid and sufficient reason for not voting, you will receive the following 3 notices in accordance with section 85 of the Electoral Act 1985 and the Expiation of Offences Act 1996.
+If it appears you did not vote, you will receive the following 3 notices in accordance with section 85 of the Electoral Act 1985 and the Expiation of Offences Act 1996.
 The final stage is to refer the matter to the Fines Enforcement and Recovery Unit.

 Note: You can provide a valid and sufficient reason at any time and you will not proceed to the next stage of the process.